openmost/CodeInjector/README.md

 ## Description

-Add code to your Matomo instance in a second
+Inject CSS and JS code to your Matomo instance using native Matomo hooks.